jpcsp/jpcsp/README.md

-7. Explanation of the advanced Video options:
+## 7. Explanation of the advanced Video options

 I must also admit that the Video configuration options (under "Options" > "Configuration" > "Video") are not always self-explanatory.